 Shopping for the avid tent-sleeper on your list doesn’t need to be complicated with this list of the best backpacking gifts of the season.
 Take the guesswork out of shopping this year with expert gear advice from a pro.

-Seriously, I professionally review gear for Backpacker Magazine.
+Seriously, I professionally review backpacking gear for Backpacker Magazine.
 Yup, it’s a total dream gig, but that aside, it also means I’m a complete gear nerd.

 I’m lucky enough to be able to test and try every piece of gear on this list.
 Each of these backpacking gifts went through rigorous testing that matches the same criteria I use for reviewing gear for magazines.